khansaif7887/Saif/README.md

 👋 Hi there!
 I'm a .NET developer with a passion for creating efficient and scalable software.

 💻 My expertise lies in developing web applications using .NET frameworks like ASP.NET and .NET Core.
-I also have experience in building RESTful APIs, creating and consuming microservices, and working with SQL and NoSQL databases.
+I also have experience in building RESTful APIs, creating and consuming microservices, and working with SQL databases.

 💪 C#, ASP.NET MVC, ASP.NET Core, CSS 3, HTML 5, JavaScript,SQL,jQuery, Bootstrap